andykuszyk/andykuszyk.github.io/2022-07-06-pki-certificate-management.md

 basic understanding of certificate authorities, which are discussed later in this blog post.

-Normally, when a new certificate is generate it is signed by a certificate authority who vouch for its authenticity.
+Normally, when a new certificate is generated, it is signed by a certificate authority, who vouches for its authenticity.
 When generating certificates in this way, the artefacts of the certificate generation process are files which actually represent a certificate request, and not a certificate.

-The certificate request is sent to the certificate authority, who return a signed certificate which is ready to use.
+The certificate request is sent to the certificate authority, who returns a signed certificate which is ready to use.
 When experimenting with certificate generation locally, this certificate request and signing step can be skipped, and a certificate can be generated directly with no signing.
-This is known as a self-signed certificate, which is perfectly usable, but would fail certificate verification checks in real life.
+This is known as a self-signed certificate, which is perfectly usable, but would fail certificate verification checks as no trusted authority has signed it.
+More on this later.

 ## Generating and inspecting certificates with `openssl`
 New X.509 certificates can be generated using the `openssl` command line tool.